 Investments do not work like a Euclidean plane where you take two points, make a flat-line correlation, and draw conclusions.
 You have to look at each in 3-D. At the ‘space’ and not just the individual axioms, just as Thales would have you.

 In plain English, triangles are similar in length if, and only if, their corresponding angles have the same measure.
 Though mathematical in nature, this is a principle not without its logical implications.
 Just as the ratios of angles are not distinct from that of the line segments in the comparison, so it follows that one ought only to make analogies where the intended conclusion follows from a real premise.

 Take-away #3: Beware of fallacious inferences.

 Uncertain scenarios bring out our Fight-or-Flight response.
 Now, a number of things typically befall an individual entering into this state.
-He begins the downward spiral by shaking; his heart rate accelerates, and finally he succumbs to what is called tunnel vision–usually in more ways than one.
-If this were an investor, the Fight-or-Flight response could lead to ever more dire consequences — monetarily speaking.
+He begins the downward spiral by shaking; his heart rate accelerates, and finally, he succumbs to what is called tunnel vision–usually in more ways than one.
+If this were an investor, the Fight-or-Flight response could lead to even more dire consequences — monetarily speaking.
 Like making sell decisions on unsubstantiated presumptions.
 Or falling prey to a false either-or choice, even when a third option exists.

 When All Is Said and Done.